suika2engine/suika2/doc/reference.md

     * `voice` for voice.
     * `se` for sound effects.

+Sound volumes of these three channels are stored in each local save file.
+You can change the volumes frequently for sound production purpose.

+If you want to set global master volumes which are common between save files, you can use CAPITAL name of channels.
+When you set global master volumes, set fading time to 0.

 * Usage 1: Sets BGM volume to 0.5 in 1 second.
 ```
 @vol bgm 0.5 1.0